How is a polyurethane breast implant different?

 This is the most common complication overall in breast implants and the most common reason for their need for replacement.

-As polyurethane produces an irregular, interconnected coating that resembles a meshwork, instead of creating a single longitudinal collagen capsule, as in other types of implants, the collagen must be deposited along the irregular spongy shape of the coating.
+As polyurethane produces an irregular, interconnected coating that resembles a meshwork, instead of creating a single longitudinal collagen capsule, as in other types of breast implants, the collagen must be deposited along the irregular spongy shape of the coating.
 This leads to the formation of microcapsules, which distributes the tension around the implant as a whole rather than in one linear direction.
-There are studies examining the microscopic structure of capsules formed around polyurethane implant, which show this difference, which is the reason for their much lower incidence of capsular contracture.
+There are studies examining the microscopic structure of capsules formed around polyurethane breast implants, which show this difference, which is the reason for their much lower incidence of capsular contracture.

-Myths about polyurethane implants
+Myths about polyurethane breast implants

-There are many myths about polyurethane implants.
+There are many myths about polyurethane breast implants.

 There is no doubt that they are more difficult to insert and position due to their stickiness or the Velcro effect upon their insertion.
 However, surgeons experienced in their placement are aware of the need for positioning the implant correctly and how to dissect the pocket correctly.